 SPRAYING & POST HARVEST CHEMICALS

-We are a no spray farm and we do not treat our flowers with post harvest chemicals or flower foods - many farms do.
+We are a chemical-free operation.
+We do not spray or treat our flowers with post harvest chemicals or flower foods.

-Our Flowers are cut at their optimum harvest stage & are re-hydrated for 24 hours prior to distribution - this is best practice.
-If you would like to use flower food to prolong the natural vase life of your flowers that is your choice!
+If you would like to use flower food to prolong the natural vase life of your flowers there are many available on the market.

 BOUQUET CARE

 Continued care and attention to your bouquet and its environment will also help prolong its vase life.
 Every flower varietal has a unique vase life - some shorter, some longer.
-Below are some best practices for keeping your flowers as happy and gorgeous as possible:
+Below are some best practices for keeping your flowers feeling fresh:

 Trim a half inch off your flowers’ stems when they first arrive home - This will open up the stems for the intake of water in their new vase.